ritiksoni00/ritiksoni00/README.md

 I love to engineer stuff regardless fields{any stream}.
-Most of my stuff is in the Django web framework for building web applications. currently, I'm digitalizing a business EST:- 1996 based in Austria.
+Most of my stuff is in the Django web framework for building web applications.

 with time my interest is increasing exponentially in the decentralization of everything.
 -  24*7 virtual HOME :- <a href="https://discord.gg/SQvDE6HjaW"> Discord</a>